Content on this page was generated by AI and has not been manually reviewed.

 What is AdGuard VPN Edge Extension?

 AdGuard VPN Edge Extension is a browser-based VPN-like extension for Microsoft Edge that routes Edge traffic through AdGuard’s servers, adds DNS protection, and provides integrated ad-blocking and tracker protection within the browser.
-Download vpn extension edge

 How do I install it on Microsoft Edge?

 Open Edge, go to the Edge Add-ons store, search for AdGuard VPN, click Add to Edge, and follow the on-screen prompts.
 Then open the extension, sign in if needed, and choose a location or enable auto-connect.
+Expressvpn browser extension edge: complete guide to installation, features, performance, and safety on Microsoft Edge 2026

 Does the Edge Extension log my activity?